beccimelson/dev-resources/README.md

 ## Beginner friendly

-### Where to start
+#### Where to start
 - [Udacity](https://www.udacity.com) — [free and paid] explore your options and plan a (loose) curriculum considering job opportunities, salary, etc
 - [CodeAcademy](https://www.codecademy.com) — [free and paid] clear, concise, interactive lessons ranging from JavaScript, to Git, to the Watson API
-- [FreeCodeCamp](https://www.freecodecamp.org/) — [free] a open-source driven community that helps you learn to code through coding challenges and building projects
+- [FreeCodeCamp](https://www.freecodecamp.org/) — [free] an open-source driven community that helps you learn to code through coding challenges and building projects

+#### Top developer communities
+- [Stack Overflow](https://stackoverflow.com/) — a question and answer site for professional and enthusiast programmers, and part of the Stack Exchange network
+- [Hacker News](https://news.ycombinator.com/) — reddit-esq social news website focusing on computer science and entrepreneurship
+- [GitHub](https://github.com/blog/2386-contribute-on-open-source-friday) GitHub's latest effort to make it easier to contribute to the open source community
+- [Mozilla Developer Network](https://developer.mozilla.org) — anything you'd ever want to know about the Open Web, ever––Mozilla Docs come in very handy
+- [Product Hunt](https://www.producthunt.com/) — a curation of the best new products and a great way to gain traction when launching a new project

+#### Useful beginner-friendly blogs
+- [Tania Rascia](https://www.taniarascia.com/) — extremely concise and well-written tutorials and snippets